 2. Reduced pressure on the IT service desk

-A service catalog can help to prevent unnecessary calls coming into the IT service desk.
+Another benefit of a service catalog is that it can help to prevent unnecessary calls coming into the IT service desk.
 Rather than end users having to speak with a service desk analyst to find out what service or product they might need, they can instead visit the service catalog to find out for themselves.

 Self-service will also enable end users to request access and track their tickets all without the need for assistance from a service desk analyst.